devspace-sh/devspace/docs/versioned_docs/version-4.13/commands/devspace_deploy.md

       --allow-cyclic           When enabled allows cyclic dependencies
-      --build-sequential       Builds the images one after another instead of in parallel --dependency strings     Deploys only the specific named dependencies --deployments string     Only deploy a specifc deployment (You can specify multiple deployments comma-separated -b, --force-build            Forces to (re-)build every image --force-dependencies     Forces to re-evaluate dependencies (use with --force-build --force-deploy to actually force building & deployment of dependencies) (default true)
+      --build-sequential       Builds the images one after another instead of in parallel --dependency strings     Deploys only the specific named dependencies --deployments string     Only deploy a specific deployment (You can specify multiple deployments comma-separated -b, --force-build            Forces to (re-)build every image --force-dependencies     Forces to re-evaluate dependencies (use with --force-build --force-deploy to actually force building & deployment of dependencies) (default true)
   -d, --force-deploy           Forces to (re-)deploy every deployment